 Health & Wellbeing Resources

-During this time of uncertainty and change, health and wellbeing is more important than ever!
-Which is why we want all of our followers to be able to access some important resources through our Health & Wellbeing Programme.
+Health and wellbeing is more important than ever which is why we want all of our followers to be able to access some important resources through our Health & Wellbeing Programme.
 If your school is affiliated to the Health & Wellbeing Service then you can log into the Health & Wellbeing website here.
 However if you're a parent/carer or a Gateshead school not affiliated to the Health & Wellbeing Service then you can find some great resources below:

 The new Our Healthy Year Calendars, for Reception and KS1 and KS2, can support young people to build healthier habits this year.
 The flexible, downloadable calendars can be used in the classroom or via remote learning to inspire pupils to eat well, move more, and be mindful of their wellbeing - wherever they are.

 The calendars are interactive and link to the PSHE and Relationships and Health Education curricula.
 They include fun facts, jokes and challenges such as making up a dance or seeing how many different colours of the rainbow your pupils can eat for lunch!

 Head to the School Zone here to download the new interactive calendars and encourage healthy activity in 2022.

 5 Ways To Wellbeing

 The Five ways to wellbeing are simple things that we can all do to improve our emotional health and wellbeing: